MIT-BECL/awesome-becl-resources/getting-started.md

 2. Any files can be downloaded directly from the repository by clicking through the folders and files at the top.
 After clicking on a file, GitHub will attempt to show you a preview if it can.
 Otherwise, you can click the `Download` button in the top right corner.

-3. To download the entire repository, you can navigate to the (repository main page)[https://github.com/MIT-BECL/awesome-becl-resources] and click the green `Clone or Download` button, then click Download Zip.
+3. To download the entire repository, you can navigate to the [repository main page](https://github.com/MIT-BECL/awesome-becl-resources) and click the green `Clone or Download` button, then click Download Zip.

 4. **But**, this is against standard GitHub practice.
 The typical way to download a user's repository is through cloning.
 Cloning allows you to maintain an updated copy of this repository by pulling (updating) it.
-If you are interested in learning GitHub, one way to get started is following this tutorial from (HubSpot)[https://product.hubspot.com/blog/git-and-github-tutorial-for-beginners].
-Afterwards, you can check out the documentation on (cloning a repository)[https://help.github.com/articles/cloning-a-repository/].
+If you are interested in learning GitHub, one way to get started is following this tutorial from [HubSpot](https://product.hubspot.com/blog/git-and-github-tutorial-for-beginners).
+Afterwards, you can check out the documentation on [cloning a repository](https://help.github.com/articles/cloning-a-repository/).

 5. Lastly, you can open up **Issues** by navigating to the Issues tab on the repository main page and clicking `New Issue`.
 A Communication Fellow will respond promptly to any issue you may have using the resources provided here.